 The MarkLogic Data Hub Service on AWS sets up a Virtual Private Cloud (VPC) to allow MarkLogic to manage server and network resources.

 Figure 1: Overview of server and network resources managed by MarkLogic.
-A more detailed architectural diagram is available in the MarkLogic Data Hub Service Admin Online Help.
+Details on how this auto-scale feature works is available on the DHS product page.

 A VPC is a virtual network of hosts that is isolated from all other virtual networks, providing more control over the hosts inside.
 Using a VPC reduces the risk of unauthorized communication to/from outside the network, and improves communication between hosts by removing the need to traverse the wider internet to talk to the host sitting nearby.